Tencent/tencent-ml-images/README.md

 --->

 #### [How to handle the invalid URLs during downloading?](#invalid-URLs)
+##### For URLs from ImageNet
+The first 10,706,941 rows of `train_urls.txt` and the first 50,000 rows of `val_urls.txt` are URLs from ImageNet.
-As many URLs from ImageNet have expired, we also provide the correpsonding image indexes of ImageNet for these URLs in ML-Images.
-We provide two new files that include the corresponding image index of ImageNet for each URL that is from ImageNet, including
+A large proportion of these URLs have expired.
+However, the ImageNet website could provide the original images (see http://image-net.org/download), as well as the corresponse between each image ID and its original URL.
+Thus, we provide two novel files, that tell the image ID of each URL used in our database, including
 `train_urls_and_index_from_imagenet.txt` and `val_urls_and_index_from_imagenet.txt`.
 * train_urls_and_index_from_imagenet.txt ([link1](https://drive.google.com/open?id=1iK5j1zJ7SkitQ3ZIblYbUalAr5nFlngj), [link2](https://pan.baidu.com/s/145sGwH8Tv3RVwXZ95DuN4w))
 * val_urls_and_index_from_imagenet.txt ([link1](https://drive.google.com/open?id=1ojVU0TIA3n9ytOW8p94IWbGD8QfXAfNj), [link2](https://pan.baidu.com/s/1p5sQrMUbfxiG94OjHj9-mQ))